County of Santa Barbara

 Agreement for convenience as provided in Section 20 of the Agreement, (ii) make immaterial

-different services as provided in Section 8 of Exhibit A-2 of the Agreement, (iv) reallocate funds
+additional or different services as provided in Section 8 of Exhibit A-2 of the Agreement, (iv)

-section 15378(b)(4), finding that the actions are governmental funding mechanisms and/or fiscal
+CEQA Guidelines section 15378(b)(4), finding that the actions are governmental funding

 A-10)